Pecan Island, Louisiana

 Unincorporated community in Louisiana, U.S.

-Pecan Island (La Pacanière) is an unincorporated community with a population of about 300 located in Vermilion Parish, Louisiana, United States.
-It is located directly under the southern peak of White Lake and two ridges comprise the island, which are actually cheniers or "ridges of high ground" in the coast marsh.
-There is minimal land in the region, with the island being "an old Gulf beach, composed of crushed shells and sand".
+Pecan Island (La Pacanière) is an unincorporated community with a population of about 300.
+It is located in Vermilion Parish, Louisiana, directly south of the southeast corner of White Lake, Louisiana, at the junction of two prehistoric beach ridges of a type known as cheniers, that lie surrounded by coastal marsh.
+Pecan Island lies in the Texas-Louisiana Coastal Marshes of southern Louisiana about 10 mi north of the Gulf of Mexico.
+There exists minimal land in the region, with the island being "an old Gulf beach, composed of crushed shells and sand".